Casper Implementation Guide: A Comprehensive Overview

 While you may have good evidence for a cut score on a particular measure, we encourage you to experiment with new approaches that may deliver better results, like a formula or rubric.

 Casper is a research-backed, efficient, and flexible tool that supports programs’ holistic admissions process.
-Casper identifies applicants with a diverse skill set who might be overlooked when programs focus too heavily on academic scores for admission decisions; it also supports their in-program success.
+Casper identifies applicants with a wide skill set who might be overlooked when programs focus too heavily on academic scores for admission decisions; it also supports their in-program success.
 However, each program is unique, and the way that they implement Casper and use Casper scores may vary depending on what’s needed for program success

 Lire en Francais